 I start noticing little details, like the way the peaks of the mountains always seem to be the same type of triangle, or how a river gradually becomes narrower and narrower in the distance, or how one type of tree I am drawing is always as wide as it is high, but the other type of tree is always twice as high as it is wide.

 These are all visual truths.
 It is these things that will communicate the essence of the landscape to the people looking at my painting.
 If you don’t start by trying to copy these things accurately, you will never find the truth, and so never be able to communicate a truth to the viewer.

 How to get inspiration for painting – step 2

 Go back to the drawing.
 Now I am starting to notice much more about the visual nature of what I am focusing on.
 I now start to see the triangles repeating, and creating some kind of pattern.
 I see the same repeating patterns in the rectangular shapes in the trees.

 Then I stop copying what I see.
 I start to play.
 I’ll start another sketch on a different piece of paper and play around with the triangles, arranging them in an interesting pattern.
 I’ll do the same for the rectangular shapes of the trees.
 I’ll do one pattern, and see if I like it.

 I’ve now moved away from copying to playing around with shapes, but I am retaining some of the truths of nature.
 I am not discarding the proportions of the height to width of the trees, or the angles in the mountain peaks.

-Often I don’t make something interesting on my first try.
+Often I don’t get inspiration for painting something interesting on my first try.
 So I just try another pattern.
 Eventually, often after several attempts, I find an arrangement of things that are interesting.
 At that point, I can start to develop my drawing, distributing the shapes, creating patterns, and organizing the shapes around some kind of framework.